diesalbla/scrapbook/haskell_diary.md

 - [Haskellight - a Haskell framework and DSL for controlling lighting.](https://www.meetup.com/London-Haskell/events/256066832/) Control disco lights from Haskell.
 Peter Marks shows this system, covering both software and hardware.
 LED lightbulbs, electronic specifications, Arduino, chip boards designs, transistors, drivers, and a Haskell Api to progrann it.

+#### Sunday, April 21st 2019.

+- [High Performance Haskell by Harendra Kumar](https://www.youtube.com/watch?v=aJvwORrBJ0o&list=WL&index=8&t=10s&pbjreload=10).
+Introduction to key techniques for performance optimisation in Haskell, such as function _inlining_, type-class _specialisation_, use of _strictness_, how to use efficiently use benchmarking, etc.